-Evaluation: There will be two one hour tests (in class), homework assignments, and a three hour final.
+Evaluation: There will be two one hour tests (in class), homework assignments, and a final.
 The final will cover all the course material.
 These will be weighted as follows:

 Since many of the test questions will be based on HW problems the relative weight of being able to do the HW correctly is much greater than the above computed 10%, the actual weight of ability to solve HW problems in the course is at least 50%.
 Attending the lectures and following the material in real time is teh only effective method to learn this material.
 People who don't do that will face serious hardship.

 Assignments: Will be from the textbook, a list will be handed out at the lectures (and posted on the web).
 There will be two types of problems: with an asterisk and without.
 The problems with an asterisk will be collected every Tuesday and Thursday and will be graded.
 It is strongly recommended to do all assignments, and in case of difficulties you can consult me.